 If you are searching for winter tires in Goderich, Walkerton, Exeter or Grand Bend, you have come to the right place.
-Goderich Toyota is your one-stop shop for all your tire needs.
+Goderich Toyota is your one-stop-shop for all your tire needs.
 We carry a variety of winter tires from most major brands like Michelin, BF Goodrich ad Pirelli.
-Simply use our tool below to compare between different tire sets and select the right tires for your vehicles.
+Simply use our tool below to compare different tire sets and select the right tires for your vehicles.
 After you’re done, request a service appointment to get your tire installed.

 Why Buy Winter Tires?

 Driving in in the winter here in Huron county can be dangerous.
 Snowy, icy and otherwise compromising driving conditions can lead to any number of difficult driving situations.
 It’s important that your vehicle is well equipped and ready.
 While winter tires aren’t mandatory in Ontario like they are in other provinces, they are a good idea for anyone who plans on driving in cold weather conditions.

 How can I find out the right tire size for my car?